motm-therapy/website/README.md

 ## Purpose

-This repository is used to create a static website for Matters of the Mind Therapy, LLC at https://motmtherapy.com.
+This repository is used to create a static website for Matters of the Mind Therapy, PLLC at https://motmtherapy.com.

 It uses the Material for MkDocs set of themes and plugins, and the MkDocs static site generator (SSG) to create a simple marketing site.